nobleo/rviz_satellite/README.md

 - `Draw Under` will cause the map to be displayed below all other geometry.
 - `Zoom` is the zoom level of the map.
 Recommended values are 16-19, as anything smaller is _very_ low resolution.
 22 is the current max.
 - `Blocks` number of adjacent tiles in addition to the center tile to load, 8 maximum.
+- `Timeout` specifies a timeout since the last received message timestamp, after which the map will be faded out; disable by setting to 0.

 ## Support and Contributions